Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) Declares $0.09 Monthly Dividend

-Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM – Get Free Report) declared a monthly dividend on Thursday, October 3rd, Wall Street Journal reports.
-Stockholders of record on Friday, November 15th will be paid a dividend of 0.0916 per share on Friday, November 29th.
+Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM – Get Free Report) announced a monthly dividend on Tuesday, October 1st, NASDAQ reports.
+Stockholders of record on Tuesday, October 15th will be paid a dividend of 0.0916 per share on Thursday, October 31st.
 This represents a $1.10 dividend on an annualized basis and a dividend yield of 6.88%.
-The ex-dividend date of this dividend is Friday, November 15th.
+The ex-dividend date of this dividend is Tuesday, October 15th.

 Rivernorth Managed Duration Municipal Income Fund Company Profile